Shift to Volumetric Billing

 Additionally, 2026 annual flat-rate bills for the Regional Water System have already been sent out.

 • Share In 2027 I will be charged quarterly for 3 months of water, SCRD curbside, and SCRD wastewater services.
 Regarding SCRD curbside and wastewater service charges being added to my quarterly bill, is that in addition to what I pay in my property taxes? on Facebook Share In 2027 I will be charged quarterly for 3 months of water, SCRD curbside, and SCRD wastewater services.
-Regarding SCRD curbside and wastewater service charges being added to my quarterly bill, is that in addition to what I pay in my property taxes? on Twitter Share In 2027 I will be charged quarterly for 3 months of water, SCRD curbside, and SCRD wastewater services.
+Regarding SCRD curbside and wastewater service charges being added to my quarterly bill, is that in addition to what I pay in my property taxes? on X (formerly Twitter) Share In 2027 I will be charged quarterly for 3 months of water, SCRD curbside, and SCRD wastewater services.
 Regarding SCRD curbside and wastewater service charges being added to my quarterly bill, is that in addition to what I pay in my property taxes? on Linkedin Email In 2027 I will be charged quarterly for 3 months of water, SCRD curbside, and SCRD wastewater services.
 Regarding SCRD curbside and wastewater service charges being added to my quarterly bill, is that in addition to what I pay in my property taxes? link

 In 2027 I will be charged quarterly for 3 months of water, SCRD curbside, and SCRD wastewater services.
 Regarding SCRD curbside and wastewater service charges being added to my quarterly bill, is that in addition to what I pay in my property taxes?

-PBCanuck asked 21 days ago
+PBCanuck asked 2 months ago

 Hi, thanks for the question.